Invisalign in Fairfield & Bridgeport, CT

 Unlike traditional braces, Invisalign allows you to straighten your teeth subtly.
 Invisalign’s clear plastic, custom-made aligner trays fit exactly onto your teeth, blending in with your natural look.
 The trays are also removable, eliminating the need to avoid certain foods or add timely steps to your oral care routine.

-Can I use Invisalign if I have dental restorations?
 In some cases, a dental restoration may not be compatible with Invisalign.
 A permanent dental bridge, which bridges a missing tooth’s gap, may not allow your teeth to move properly since it attaches to two of your teeth.
 A dental crown, however, which only covers a single tooth, is usually no problem for Invisalign or traditional orthodontic treatments.
-Romano Dental can help you determine if your teeth are a good fit for Invisalign treatment.
+Dr. Romano can help you determine if your teeth are a good fit for Invisalign treatment.